flowertaekk-dev/ToDoPlaning/README.md

 Please correct our code or give us some advice if there is the better way to code.

 ### Goal
-1. Our first goal
-1.1.
-"To do List" with calendar.
+1. "To do List" with calendar.

 ### Program flow
 1. Log in